If you are a non technical person wanting to catch up ahead of a meeting or just curious, I hope the following will fill the gaps for you.

-AAS means “As A Service” what that means for you is that: you don’t own it, you don’t control it, you don’t know what it will cost next year, you cant control security of your systems and data, you may not be able to get to your systems and data at all if there is an outage ( We already had many of these) or if there is a minor war or civil unrest in the wrong location, or even a change of government and legislation could bring serious issues.
-Add to this the conflicting drives of web globalisation and closing borders and it’s not hard to see the risks and contradictions wrapped up in “the cloud” in 2017
+AAS means “As A Service” what that means for you is that: you don’t own it, you don’t control it, you don’t know what it will cost next year, you can’t control security of your systems and data, you may not be able to get to your systems and data at all if there is an outage ( We already had many of these) or if there is a minor war or civil unrest in the wrong location.
+Even a change of government and legislation could bring serious issues.
+Add to this the conflicting drives of web globalisation and closing borders and it’s not hard to see the risks and contradictions wrapped up in “the cloud” in 2017, time of writing.

 S stands for software.
-In reality this is nothing new, we had multi-tenanted systems like CRM etc for many years running on web servers and it’s hard to see what the cloud brings to this, other than perhaps an ability to virtualise it, i.e instead of a managed tenancy, you have your own virtual server online, again not by any means restricted to cloud.
+In reality this is nothing new, we had multi-tenanted systems like CRM etc for many years running on web servers and it’s hard to see what the cloud brings to this, other than perhaps an ability to virtualise it, i.e. instead of a managed tenancy, you rent your own virtual server online, again not by any means restricted to cloud.
 Virtual means just that, the differences is mostly smoke and mirrors.

-Finally there is hybrid architecture whereby you can have the IAAS offering and connect it seamless back to the ranch using a VPN so your two IT estates look and behave as one, giving you the best of both worlds.
+Finally there is hybrid architecture whereby you can have the IAAS offering and connect it seamlessly back to the ranch using a VPN so your two IT estates look and behave as one, giving you the best of both worlds.
 This arrangement lets you grow and shrink capacity massively at short notice as the need arises and provides some, though very limited protection from the insecurity of having no control.

-This configuration does provide a lot of benefits in flexibility, can potentially save on license fees, at least currently and when connected to the physical enterprise via virtual networks it provides a lot of flexibility and the extra security of being able to easily replicate data across different physical locations.
+This configuration does provide a lot of benefits in flexibility, can potentially save on license fees, at least currently and when connected to the physical enterprise via virtual networks it provides for easy integration and the extra security of being able to easily replicate data across different physical locations.

-A particular downside is the growth in people being sold to over the CIOs head and committing organisations to dangerous situations both legally and technically.
+A particular downside is the growth in the phenomenon of businesspeople being sold to over the CIOs head and committing organisations to dangerous situations both legally and technically.
 This is especially dangerous when there is any form of regulation involved or even data protection laws.
 It is also extremely unethical to stalk an organisation in military fashion, inviting them to leisure events and befriending them purely to be able to override the authority of those who are responsible for the outcomes of every decision.

-If you want an answer on something and you can’t find it easily, please use the comments section to just ask and I will apreciate not having to research the next topic.
+If you want an answer on something and you can’t find it easily, please use the comments section to just ask and I will appreciate not having to research the next topic.